mehdiK05/Data-Cell/24-25/DevOpsCell/README.md

-This repository is the place where you can find all the presentations done in the DEVOPS CELL.
+Welcome to the DEVOPS CELL presentations hub!
+This repository is your one-stop place for all the insightful and collaborative presentations that have been made during our DevOps sessions.
+Dive into the world of DevOps and explore the collective knowledge we've built together.

+🌟 Presented By:
-This is a collaborative work presented by:
+This is a collaborative effort by our talented team, including:

-IKBI Abdelilah
+IKBI Abdelilah & LAKHIRI Rim;

-LAKHIRI Rim

-Thank you
+🙏 A Special Thanks:
+A huge thank you to everyone who contributed to these sessions and helped make this repository a valuable resource.